quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Traffic Analysis

 Packets that carry only ACK frames can be heuristically identified by observing packet size.
-Acknowledgement patterns may expose information about link characteristics or application behavior.
+Acknowledgment patterns may expose information about link characteristics or application behavior.
 To reduce leaked information, endpoints can bundle acknowledgments with other frames, or they can use PADDING frames at a potential cost to performance.